enkalados/enkalados/README.md

 <h2>Unity Game Developer </h2>

 I've been working on Unity partially since 2018, more focused since the beginning of 2020.
 I love games so much that I tried to make games in high school without knowing coding.
 Then I made that my goal.
-Thanks to the "Kodluyoruz Mobil Game Bootcamp", I learned Hypercasual games better and continued by paying attention to continuous improvement.
+Thanks to the "Kodluyoruz Mobile Game Bootcamp", I learned Hypercasual games better and continued by paying attention to continuous improvement.
 I am trying to take part in better games in the future.
 I have intermediate C# and Unity skills.
 ____________
 ## ✉️ Contact
 ![Mail](https://i.ibb.co/wYK4D81/iconfinder-6296671-microsoft-office-office365-outlook-icon-32px.png)